How Does the PRCRP of the Department of Defense Work?

 How can we ensure that Esophageal Cancer is included in the PRCRP again in 2023?

 Each year, the House and Senate Appropriations Subcommittees on Defense write reports that lists which cancers will be eligible for research funding under the program.
 First, we must clearly explain the connection between Esophageal Cancer and military service.
 Click here to read our fact sheet explaining the connection.

 The other key factor that affects the Subcommittee’s decisions is how many members of Congress have asked that a specific cancer be included on the list.

 In the U.S. House of Representatives, Congressmen DeFazio and Loudermilk have authored a letter to the House DoD Appropriations Subcommittee and asked other members of Congress to co-sign with them.
-Because of the advocacy of members of the ECAN community, 44 members of the House of Representatives signed on to the 2021 letter.
-Thank you!
+We have until April 20 to get as many U.S. Representatives as possible to sign the letter!